 Even major retailers thought asking your customers to register before they can complete their purchase wasn’t a big deal.
 After all, it helps return shoppers and doesn’t ask much of first-time shoppers.
 Right?

 Turns out, asking your customers to register is a big deal, as one major retailer found out.
 One simple form stood between this store and what later turned out to be 300 million dollars in revenue.

 Once customers filled their cart and clicked the checkout button, they were welcomed by a simple form.
 The form had two fields – email and password.
 It had two buttons – register or login.
-And there was a link for password reset.
+And there was a link for a password reset.
 That’s it.

 In theory, that shouldn’t have been a problem.
-In practice, data showed most people were frustrated by the field, regardless of whether they were a first time shopper or not.
+In practice, data showed most people were frustrated by the field, regardless of whether they were a first-time shopper or not.

-First time shoppers remarked, “I’m not here for a long-term relationship.
+First-time shoppers remarked, “I’m not here for a long-term relationship.
 I just want to get my things and go.”
 The company asking them for information seemed like a trick to get their data and pester them with marketing later.

 Registered users weren’t much happier.
 Besides, most people have more than one email, it’s not always easy to remember which email they used.
 So they ended up with several accounts and copious amounts of frustration.

 The fix was simple.
 They removed the mandatory registration and placed the following message: “You do not need to create an account to make purchases on our site.
 Simply click Continue to proceed to checkout.
 To make your future purchases even faster, you can create an account during checkout.”